ENC civil rights leaders react to grand jury decision in Breonna Taylor case

 Another point of controversy?
 The protests.

-Joshua Foy is an ECU Student and he states,“The protests need to continue and I hear a lot of people angry about the protests but honestly, it’s a necessity at minimal.”
+Joshua Foy is an East Carolina University student and he states, “The protests need to continue and I hear a lot of people angry about the protests but honestly, it’s a necessity at minimal.”

 Pitt County’s NAACP President is urging people to make their voices heard.